qiita-spots/qiita/qiita_pet/support_files/doc/source/checklist-for-ebi-ena-submission.rst

       10. *country*

           .. note::
-             The EBI-ENA submission requires to have *geographic location (country and/or sea)* so during submission Qiita will automatically replace *country* to match that requirement.
+             The EBI-ENA submission requires to have a *geographic location (country and/or sea)* so during submission Qiita will automatically replace *country* to match that requirement.